eumurry/hialfonso/README.md

 ## Hi there!!!
 I am Alfonso Murrieta and this is my "ReadMe" ✌🏻

 - I am a data scientist who loves share knowledge </br>
-- I am looking for new technologies and techniques to optimize and improve human life using Artificial Intelligence
+- I am looking for new technologies and techniques to optimize and improve human life using AI

 ### Projects, lenguages, and more